Limits & FAQ for Git integration with Databricks Repos

 Can I export a repo?

 You can export notebooks, folders, or an entire repo.
-You cannot export non-notebook files, and if you export an entire repo, non-notebook files are not included.
-To export, use the Workspace CLI or the Workspace API.
+You cannot export non-notebook files.
+If you export an entire repo, non-notebook files are not included.
+To export, use the workspace export command in the Databricks CLI or use the Workspace API.

 Security, authentication, and tokens

-The contents of Databricks repos are encrypted by Databricks using a platform-managed key.
-Encryption using Customer-managed keys is not supported.
+The contents of Databricks Git folders are encrypted by Databricks using a default key.
+Encryption using customer-managed keys is not supported except when encrypting your Git credentials.

 How and where are the GitHub tokens stored in Databricks?
 Who would have access from Databricks?